cconlon/kerberos-java-gssapi/README.md

 		-o ./jni/gsswrapper_wrap.c ./jni/gsswrapper.i

-6. Make sure you have included cross-compiled versions fo the necessary MIT Kerberos libraries as well as the Kerberos and CyaSSL header files in your Android NDK project.
+6. Make sure you have included cross-compiled versions fo the necessary MIT Kerberos libraries as well as the Kerberos and wolfSSL (formerly CyaSSL) header files in your Android NDK project.
 See the "kerberos-android-ndk" sample app (referenced above) for an example and instructions on how to cross compile the Kerberos libraries.
 A common place to put these would be in ./jni/libs and ./jni/include, as done in the example Kerberos NDK project.

 7. Add necessary MIT Kerberos libraries and gsswrapper_wrap.c to the Android.mk file as shown in the example Kerberos Android application.
    This may vary depending on how your project is set up.

 8. In your application .java files, add an import for the org.ietf.jgss
    package: